MacixOwl/genode/repos/monkey/doc/Protocol.md

 ```

 TCP Version should be 4 or 6.
-6 is not supported yet.

 Port is set in a 32-bit field, but should be in \[0, 65536\).